thehanriver/ESP-Team-Projects/quest-5/report.md

 The node server was copied from our last quest with many things taken out so it only has an two buttons(on and off) which is nothing special.
 It sends a response of
 1 or 0 to the esp to determine if the rover should start or stop.

+PROBLEMS:
+1) We weren't able to adjust PID settings to make the car stop before hitting the obstacle.
+2) It detects the wall but doesn't slow down fast enough and ends up crashing.
+3) Steering issues: steers left or right too hard.
+4) Takes too long to stay on track.

 ## Self-Assessment